Vieolo/pervert/README.md

-# pervert
+# pervpy
-pervert is created with the aim to provide a centralized package for profiling and analyzing the performance of different Python applications.
+pervpy is created with the aim to provide a centralized package for profiling and analyzing the performance of different Python applications.

 At the current stage, it only supports monitoring Django ORM's SQL queries.